Originally published on Nov. 22, 2016

 Timing is imperative

 Leave the turkey in the oven too long, it will char.
 Too short, pink.
 Find a calling cadence that is effective.
 Be mindful of trends — utilize a call plan that is systematic and effective.
 Additionally, be conscious of when prospects are most likely to answer their phones.
 There are definite patterns; I have noticed an increased connect rate in the early part of the day (9:00- 10:00) and at the end of the day (4:00–5:00).
 People tend to read their emails with lunch, so give the 11:00–1:00 hours a try with those.
-On thanksgiving, each food takes a different amount of time to cook; a chef must make order in the chaos.
+On Thanksgiving, each food takes a different amount of time to cook; a chef must make order in the chaos.
 In the SDR world, you are the Chef.
 Get your timing right, and success will come.

 Through the holiday season, it is especially important to remain consistent and innovative with SDR techniques.
 Remember the importance of enunciation, back and forth conversations, and good timing.
-When this cornucopia of methods come together, your company will have much to be thankful for.
+When this cornucopia of methods comes together, your company will have much to be thankful for.